faberNovel/git-workshop/README.md

 git push origin refactor/todo-list
 ```

-3. Because you have modified the history that had already been pushed, you have
+3. Because you have modified the branch history that had already been pushed, you have
    to force your modifications to origin with:

 ```bash